Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

     on.
 The game mode is noted in column *Spielgruppe* in the Play-off’s .csv-file, that should help in understanding.

+As the column names are in German, you might consider these comments helpful (or maybe not):

+-   Ergebnis - result; sets / ball points, for example 3:0 / 75:45
+-   Satzpunkte: result in sets, for example 3:0
+-   Ballpunkte: results in ball points (points per set added for both teams), for example 75:45

+The rear columns provide detail on the (ball point) scores of each set for both teams.

 #### Folder **topscorers**

 As you learned about the different parts of the season above, the four